 What are Brandon Curry’s muscle training secrets?

-It's well documented that his philosophy around training developed with his growth and knowledge as an athlete.
-However, there seem to be 4 areas that come up consistently and he frequently refers back to them.
+It's well documented that his philosophy around training varies with his growth and knowledge as an athlete.
+But there seem to be 4 areas that come up consistently and referenced by him.

 1. Focus on compound movements